 Slaughter of the Innocents

-was exceedingly angry, and sent forth and slew all the children in Bethlehem . . .
+and sent forth and had all the children in Bethlehem killed.

-Then was fulfilled that which was spoken by Jeremiah, the prophet, saying
+Then was fulfilled what was spoken by Jeremiah, the prophet, saying

 To say such a slaughter was bad is badly understated;